actris-cloudnet/dataportal-docs/sites/kankaanpaa.md

 # Kankaanpää

-Kankaanpää is part of weather radar network of Finnish Meteorological Institute (FMI).
+Kankaanpää (KAN) is a weather radar site located on Ylisenharju hill near the city of Kankaanpää, Western Finland.
+The site was established in 2021 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links